zzzprojects/docs/zzzprojects.com/pages/mission.md

 AI tools help thousands of people every day who either don't have access to ChatGPT due to country restrictions or want to share a solution online.

-Sure!
-Here’s your corrected section for the mission page:

 ## Just for Helping...